ISI-apex/casper-utils/README.md

 build the prefix).

-On supported HPC clusters, this repository along with LFS storage is available on the shared file system, and it should be cloned from there, so that the tarballs are copied quickly rather than downloaded from a remote server.
+On supported HPC clusters, this repository along with LFS storage is available on respective shared file systems, and it should be cloned from there, so that the tarballs are copied quickly rather than downloaded from a remote server.

 On all systems without `git-lfs` (that includes all of the supported HPC clusters), first boostrap git-lfs from its upstream binary distribution